Nuclear Safety Oversight

 Environment, Safety and Health Division

-The Environment, Safety and Health Division (ESHD) consists of Facility Representatives (FRs) and ESH subject matter experts.
-Oversight performed by ESHD provides ASO management with accurate objective information on the effectiveness of Argonne work performance and practice.
-The oversight program focuses resources on selected assessments, operational awareness activities, performance measure monitoring and improvement, and monitoring Argonne systems and programs.
-ESHD role involves routine presence in Argonne facilities, review of CAS, and participation in operational awareness activities to ensure the application of ISM core functions to all work.
+The Environment, Safety and Health Division (ESHD) consists of a Senior Technical Safety Manager (STSM) qualified Director, Facility Representatives (FRs) and ESH subject matter experts.
+Oversight performed by ESHD provides ASO management with accurate objective information on the effectiveness of Argonne and the Building 350 (B350) Transition Office work performance and practice.
+The oversight program focuses resources on selected assessments, operational awareness activities, performance measure monitoring and improvement, and monitoring Argonne and B350 systems and programs.
+The ESHD role involves routine presence in Argonne and B350 facilities, review of CAS, and participation in operational awareness activities to ensure the application of ISM core functions to all work.
 ASO ESHD has subject matter experts in various major disciplines related to ESH: environment, emergency management, health physics, industrial hygiene, nuclear safety, and occupational safety.
 ESHD Subjects/Programs Points of Contact List (80KB)

 Business Management Division